What is a balance transfer credit card and how does it work?

 A balance transfer involves moving debt from one account to another.
 And a balance transfer credit card is any card account where that debt is moved.

-This guide offers a step-by-step look at the balance transfer process, some possible benefits of balance transfer cards and what to consider before you get started.
+Learn more about balance transfer credit cards, the balance transfer process, some possible benefits of balance transfer cards and what to consider before you get started.

 What you’ll learn: